endlessftw/nightshade/README.md

 **Note:** Render's Linux servers include DejaVu fonts by default, which the bot will automatically use for image generation commands (`/aura`, `/ship`).
 No additional font installation needed!

-### Option 2: DigitalOcean App Platform
+### Option 2: DigitalOcean App Platform + Supabase (FREE!)

-1. Push your code to GitHub
+1. **Set up FREE database on Supabase:**
+   - Go to [supabase.com](https://supabase.com) and create a free account
+   - Create a new project (takes 2-3 minutes)
+   - Get your database URL from Settings → Database → Connection string
+   - See `DIGITALOCEAN_SETUP.md` for detailed steps

+2. **Deploy on DigitalOcean:**
-2. Create a new App on [DigitalOcean](https://www.digitalocean.com/products/app-platform)
+   - Create a new App on [DigitalOcean](https://www.digitalocean.com/products/app-platform)
-3. Connect your GitHub repository
+   - Connect your GitHub repository
-4. Add a **PostgreSQL database** (Dev Database is free):
-   - In your app settings, add a PostgreSQL database component
-   - DigitalOcean will automatically set the `DATABASE_URL` environment variable
-5. Set environment variables:
+   - Set environment variables:
-   - Add `DISCORD_TOKEN` with your bot token
+     - `DISCORD_TOKEN` - Your Discord bot token
+     - `DATABASE_URL` - Your Supabase PostgreSQL URL
-6. Deploy!
+   - Deploy!

 **Note:** Voice features (`/play`) may not work on DigitalOcean due to UDP restrictions.
 Consider using Railway.app for voice support.